EligiaOfficial/docker-aur-cache/README.md

 This page will also show packages that are available for downloading.

 > [!TIP]
-> Normally you would have to wait until Sunday @ 01:00 for it to start building, but instructions are available in case you want to start the build immediately.
+> Normally you would have to wait until Monday @ 01:00 for it to start building, but instructions are available in case you want to start the build immediately.
 > See the section **Force the build immediately** for more information.